-If our drug candidate causes or contribute to a death or a serious injury before or after approval, we will be subject to medical reporting regulations, which can result in voluntary corrective actions or agency enforcement actions.
+If our drug candidate causes or contributes to a death or a serious injury before or after approval, we will be subject to medical reporting regulations, which can result in voluntary corrective actions or agency enforcement actions.

-Our drug candidate in Alzheimer's disease is aimed at frail, elderly patients who are in a state of cognitive decline.
+Our drug candidate in Alzheimer's disease is aimed at elderly patients with dementia, some of whom may be frail due to advanced age or underlying health issues.
 Under FDA medical reporting regulations, we are required to report to the FDA information that our drug candidate has or may have caused or contributed to a death or serious injury.
 Any such serious adverse event involving our drug could result in future FDA action, such as an inspection, enforcement action or warning, or in more serious cases, a complete shutdown of our clinical program.
 In the context of our ongoing clinical trials, we report adverse events to the FDA in accordance with applicable national and local regulations.
 Any corrective action, whether voluntary or involuntary, and either pre- or post-market, needed to address any serious adverse events will require the dedication of our time and capital, distract management from operating our business, and may harm our reputation and financial results.